pretorben/sweet-libs/readme.md

 # Sweet Libs

+> **Note: The deliverable for this assignment counts as one homework grade.**

 Today is an all-day structured exercise in developing the skill you're likely to use most in the Industry: teaching yourself something new.

-**Note: The deliverable for this (see below) counts as one homework grade.**

 By yourself or with one or more others of your choosing, please pick a useful library or technology we have not covered in class.
 Then...